Gregovate/MSB-Production-Database-Project/Docs/building_preview_howto.md

   - Drag your wired image into the background or just drag the original background image without the wiring
   - Landscape
   - Page Size Custom
-    - Set the page size to fit the backround image.
+    - Set the page size to fit the background image.
 Hint: Should be **3840 x 2160**
 4. Then using the Arrows or other geometry from the tool bar on left select the shape you want and drag it onto the image.
 5. Double Click the shape and add each **DisplayName** to the shape.
 Format it so it fits the shape.
 You may need to open the sequencer and copy the Comment field to keep things accurate.
   - Do not use **Channel Names!**, these will appear in the Field Wiring Chart